sendgrid/docs/content/docs/for-developers/sending-email/quickstart-go.md

 }
 ```

 Now you're ready to set up the `from`, `to`, `subject`, and message body `htmlContent`.
 These values are passed to the API in a [Personalizations]({{root_url}}/for-developers/sending-email/personalizations/) object when using the v3 Mail Send API.
 You can assign each of these values to variables, and the SendGrid library will handle creating a `personalizations` object for you.
+Be sure to set the `to` variable to an email address with an inbox you can access.

 The `subject` and `htmlContent` variables are just strings.
 However, you will set the `from` and `to` variables using the helper library's `NewEmail` constructor.
-The `NewEmail` function takes two arguments, a `name` and an `address`.
+The `NewEmail` constructor takes two arguments, a `name` and an `address`.

 <call-out>